John Jay College

 Undergraduate degrees are offered in 24 majors including computer information systems in criminal justice and public administration, criminal justice, criminal justice administration and planning, criminology, humanities and justice, deviant behavior and social control, philosophy, economics, English, fire science, fire and emergency service, forensic psychology, forensic science, gender studies, global history, international criminal justice, judicial studies, justice studies, police studies, political science, public administration and security management.

-The graduate program offers Master’s degrees in 8 areas of specialization: criminal justice, forensic computing, forensic mental health counseling, forensic psychology, forensic science, international crime and justice, protection management and public administration.
+The graduate program offers Master’s degrees in 9 areas of specialization: criminal justice, forensic computing, forensic mental health counseling, forensic psychology, forensic science, forensic psychology and law, international crime and justice, protection management and public administration.
 The Doctoral Program in Criminal Justice and in Forensic Psychology offered by CUNY are also centered at the College.

 John Jay’s Lloyd Sealy Library houses one of the world’s premier criminal justice libraries.
 With unique holdings of 440,000 books, periodicals, microforms and digital collections, the Library supports the general education and curricula aims of the College and provides opportunities for extensive research in the social sciences, criminal justice, forensic psychology, forensic science and related fields.

 In recognition of the complexity and universal impact of crime on public safety, the College has fostered the exchange of ideas and cooperation with practitioners, educators, researchers and policy makers from around the world.
+The John Jay College Biennial International Conference, held in St. Petersburg, Dublin, London, Budapest, Bologna, Bucharest, San Juan, Marrakesh and New York, successfully brought together scholars, policymakers, activists and representatives of international organizations to promote an in-depth interdisciplinary dialogue on and understanding of justice issues.
 In the Dominican Republic, the College has entered into a partnership that will help to professionalize their 30,000 member national police force.
 John Jay also offers a Police Studies Certificate Program for New York City police officers, which is funded by the New York City Council.
 The Program is designed to give participants an understanding of the multicultural population they serve and an enhanced capability for leadership in supervisory ranks.

 To further facilitate academic research and provide professional development and training at the College, 16 vibrant centers and institutes produce intelligence that is used by corporations, academic researchers, policy makers and the media.
 One of our best-known research centers is the Center on Crime Prevention and Control, directed by David Kennedy, the preeminent scholar in the field of crime and gang violence.
-Other renowned research centers at John Jay include: Criminal Justice Center on Research and Evaluation, Center for Race, Crime and Justice, Center on Terrorism, Center on Media, Crime and Justice.
+Other renowned research centers at John Jay include: Criminal Justice Center on Research and Evaluation, Center for Race, Crime and Justice, Center on Terrorism, the Christian Regenhard Center for Emergency Response Studies, , Center on Media, Crime and Justice.

 Located in mid-Manhattan, John Jay’s campus is just a short walk from two of the world’s most renowned centers for music and dance – Carnegie Hall and Lincoln Center.
 Its Westside neighborhood is dotted with dozens of cafes and coffee houses.